• Skip to primary navigation

 • Stale Italian Bread or Ciabatta 6 Adds hearty texture and soaks up dressing without falling apart.

-• Ripe Tomatoes (Heirloom or Vine-Ripened) 6 Provide juicy sweetness and vibrant acidity.
+• Ripe Tomatoes (Heirloom or Vine-Ripened) 6 Provide juicy sweetness and bright acidity.

 • Red Onion 6 Offers a sharp bite that balances the sweetness, usually soaked to reduce pungency.